Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 10. Nourishing Breakfast

-Complete the morning routine with a dosha-appropriate breakfast eaten mindfully, without screens or rush.
+Close the morning routine with a dosha-appropriate breakfast, eaten mindfully, without screens or rush.

 - Pitta: Overnight oats with coconut and sweet berries, or fresh fruit

-- Kapha: Light meal or skip entirely — warm ginger-lemon water may be sufficient
+- Kapha: Light meal or skip entirely.
+Warm ginger-lemon water may be enough.

 The Realistic Morning: Adapting Dinacharya to Modern Life

-The full classical routine takes 60-90 minutes.
-Very few people with modern schedules and responsibilities can dedicate this time every morning.
-The good news: a condensed version still delivers remarkable benefits.
+The full classical routine takes 60 to 90 minutes.
+Very few people with modern schedules can dedicate that every day.
+The good news.
+A condensed version still delivers remarkable benefits.

 The 15-Minute Essential Routine